ljq/drone-ci-based-alpine-timezone-build/README.md

 # Drone-CI based alpine Timezone Build
+* Drone-CI is officially built on alpine OS,Alpine does not provide relatively complete support for the relevant time zone Settings(such as Asia/Shanghai), which is a simpler solution.

-drone ci based alpine os timezone(Asia/shanghai) build Dockerfile.
+* drone ci based alpine os timezone(Asia/shanghai) build Dockerfile.
 Drone-CI( drone/drone,drone/agent )

 # Matters needing attention